jennybc/repurrrsive/README.md

 Usage
 -----

+*currently only has wesanderson but other examples on the way*

 `wesanderson` is a recursive list of color palettes, from the [wesanderson package](https://cran.r-project.org/package=wesanderson).
 Here's a glimpse: one component per palette, each containing a character vector of hex colors.

 ![](img/wesanderson-listviewer-jsonedit.png)